lanl-aea/turbo-turtle/docs/gui.rst

 Running Turbo-Turtle Plug-ins
 =============================

-Once your Abaqus environment has been pointed at the turbo-turtle Abaqus python package directory, GUI plug-ins should be available in Abaqus/CAE through the 'Plug-ins...Turbo-Turtle' drop-down menus.
+Once your Abaqus environment has been pointed at the Turbo-Turtle Abaqus Python package directory, GUI plug-ins should be available in Abaqus/CAE through the 'Plug-ins...Turbo-Turtle' drop-down menus.
 Click on the Plug-in you would like to run, and a dialogue box will pop up in your GUI session.